-- 1. The financial statements and notes, as set out on pages 12 to 47, are in accordance with the Corporations Act 2001 (Cth) and: - (a) comply with Accounting Standards; - (b) are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board, as stated in note 23.1 to the financial statements; and - (c) give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the Consolidated Group. - 2. the Chief Executive Officer and Chief Finance Officer have each declared that: - (a) the financial records of the Consolidated Group for the financial year have been properly maintained in accordance with s 286 of the Corporations Act 2001 (Cth); - (b) the financial statements and notes for the financial year comply with the Accounting Standards; and - (c) the financial statements and notes for the financial year give a true and fair view. - 3. in the directors' opinion there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 14 to 50, are in accordance with the Corporations Act 2001 (Cth) and: - (a) comply with Accounting Standards; - (b) are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board, as stated in note 23.1 to the financial statements; - (c) give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the Consolidated Group; and - (d) the information detailed in the consolidated entity disclosure statement is true and correct. - 2. the Chief Executive Officer and Chief Finance Officer have each declared that: - (a) the financial records of the Consolidated Group for the financial year have been properly maintained in accordance with s 286 of the Corporations Act 2001 (Cth); - (b) the financial statements and notes for the financial year comply with the Accounting Standards; - (c) the financial statements and notes for the financial year give a true and fair view; and - (d) the information detailed in the consolidated entity disclosure statement is true and correct. - 3. in the directors' opinion there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.